Constitution & By-Laws

 SECTION 2.
 Charges.
-Any member may prefer charges against a member for alleged misconduct prejudicial to the best interest of the Club.
+Any member may prefer charges against another member for alleged misconduct prejudicial to the best interest of the Club.
 Written charges with specifications must be filed in duplicate with the Secretary together with a deposit of $50 cash, which shall be forfeited if such charges are not sustained by the Board following a hearing.
-The Secretary shall promptly send a copy of the charges to each member of the Board and present them at a Board meeting, and the Board shall first consider whether the actions alleged in the charges, if proven, might constitute conduct prejudicial to the best interests of the Club.
+The Secretary shall promptly send a copy of the charges to each member of the Board or present them at a Board meeting, and the Board shall first consider whether the actions alleged in the charges, if proven, might constitute conduct prejudicial to the best interests of the Club.
 If the Board considers that the charges do not allege conduct that would be prejudicial to the best interests of the Club, it may refuse to entertain jurisdiction.
-If the Board entertains jurisdiction of the charges it shall fix a date of a hearing by the Board not less than 3 weeks nor more than 6 weeks thereafter.
-The Secretary shall promptly send one copy of the charges to the accused member by registered mail together with a notice of the hearing and an assurance that the defendant may personally appear in his own defense and bring witnesses if he wishes.
+If the Board entertains jurisdiction of the charges, it shall fix a date of a hearing by the Board not less than 3 weeks nor more than 6 weeks thereafter.
+The Secretary shall promptly send one copy of the charges and the specifications to the accused member by registered mail together with a notice of the hearing and an assurance that the defendant may personally appear in their own defense and may bring witnesses.

 SECTION 4.
 Expulsion.
 Expulsion of a member from the Club may be accomplished only at a meeting of the Club following a Board hearing and upon the Board’s recommendation as provided in Section 3 of this Article.
 Such proceedings may occur at a regular or special meeting of the Club to be held within 60 days but not earlier than 30 days after the date of the Board’s recommendations of expulsion.
-The defendant shall have the privilege of appearing in his own behalf, though no evidence shall be taken at this meeting.
-The President shall read the charges and the Boards’ findings and invite the defendant, if present, to speak in his own behalf, if he wishes.
-The meeting shall then vote by secret written ballot on the proposed expulsion.
-A two-thirds vote of those present at the meeting shall be necessary for expulsion.
+The defendant shall have the privilege of appearing on their own behalf, though no evidence shall be taken at this meeting.
+The President shall read the charges and the Boards’ findings and recommendation, and invite the defendant, if present, to speak on their own behalf, if the defendant so choses.
+The members shall then vote by secret ballot on the proposed expulsion.
+A two-thirds vote of those present and voting at the meeting shall be necessary for expulsion.
 If expulsion is not so voted, the Board’s suspension shall stand.

 SECTION 1.
 Amendments to the Constitution and By-Laws may be proposed by the Board of Directors or by written petition addressed to the Secretary and signed by twenty percent of the membership in good standing.
 Amendments proposed by such petition shall be promptly considered by the Board of Directors and must be submitted to the members with recommendations of the Board by the Secretary for a vote within three months of the date when the petition was received by the Secretary.

 SECTION 2.
-The Constitution and By-Laws may be amended by a two-thirds vote of the members present at any regular or special meeting called for the purpose, provided the proposed amendments have been included in the notice of the meeting and mailed to each member at least two weeks prior to the date of the meeting.
+The Constitution and By-Laws may be amended by a two-thirds written vote of the members present and voting at any regular or special meeting called for the purpose, provided the proposed amendments have been included in the notice of the meeting and emailed to each member at least two weeks prior to the date of the meeting.

 SECTION 3.
-No amendment to the Constitution and By-Laws adopted by the Club become effective until it has been approved by the Board of Directors of The American Kennel Club.
+No amendment to the Constitution and By-Laws that is adopted by the Club shall become effective until it has been approved by the Board of Directors of The American Kennel Club.

 Order of Business